-Benefit adjustment: Benefits are adjusted by decree according to changes in the cost of living and the legal minimum wage, depending on the financial resources of the system.
-The last adjustment was in 1997.
+Benefit adjustment: Benefits are adjusted by decree according to changes in the cost of living, the legal minimum wage, and the financial resources of the system.
+(The last adjustment was in 1997.)

 Workers' Medical Benefits

 Benefits include medical, dental, and surgical care; hospitalization; medicine; appliances; transportation; and rehabilitation.